ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 ---
-order: 1
+order: 3
 title: Getting Started
 type: Introduction
 ---

-Ant Design Pro is based on umi to frame scaffolding, and we can initialize and start scaffolding with a simple operation.
+Ant Design Pro is based on umi to frame scaffolding, and we can initialize and start scaffolding with a easy operation.

 ## Init